Homemade Low-Carb and Gluten-Free Shrimp Ramen

-1. Thaw out the shrimp either by letting them sit in cool water for a few hours or put them in the fridge overnight.
-Peel and clean the shrimp, place in a plastic container and place them in the fridge.
+- Thaw out the shrimp either by letting them sit in cool water for a few hours or putting them in the fridge overnight.
+Peel and clean the shrimp, place in a plastic container, and place them in the fridge.

-2. Take a large soup pot and pour both the vegetable broth and seafood stock in the pot.
-Turn on stove to low heat.
+- Take a large soup pot and pour both the vegetable broth and seafood stock in the pot.
+Put the pot on the stove over low heat.